Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/COMPREHENSIVE_UPDATE_SUMMARY.md

 All reproduction commands updated to use new CLIs:
 - `tusz-eval` - Generate predictions
 - `nedc-run` - NEDC evaluation
-- `szcore-run` - SzCORE evaluation
+- `szcore-run` - SzCORE Event evaluation

 ## Summary